pwang009/jmeterInContainer/README.md

 2. Another test example added in the test/lbh folder to test restful api The use case is that assuming you have restful api in 2 different environments, prod and qa.
 You want to run perf test against both environments.
 To accomplish that, follow the steps below
    a.
-Define your api endpoint in the param.Data.csv file
+Define your api endpoint in the environment param.Data.csv file, e.g. qa/param.Data.csv
    b.  export parameter file as environment variable, e.g. export PARAM_FILE=prod/param.Data.csv
    c.  run ./lbh.test.sh script in the project root directory